 Types of guardianships

 There are 2 basic types of guardianships.
-The court will determine which type of guardianship is appropriate based on medical information and other information that's available.
+The court will decide which type of guardianship is a good fit based on medical information and any other information that may be provided.

-- Plenary (or complete) guardianship — Can be put in place if an individual isn’t capable of making any decisions for themself.
+- Plenary (or complete) guardianship — A plenary guardianship can be put in place if an individual isn’t able to make any decisions for themself.

-- Limited guardianship — Only addresses specific areas where the incapacitated person needs help.
-This type of guardianship allows the court to appoint someone to help with an individual’s unique circumstances.
+- Limited guardianship — A limited guardianship only applies to specific areas where the incapacitated person needs help.
+This type of guardianship lets the court appoint someone to help with an individual’s unique circumstances.
 Limits could include having the individual keep the right to vote or the right to decide where to live.
 An example of this is when someone can't make or communicate medical treatment decisions.

-Once you're approved as a guardian for an incapacitated person, you're responsible for:
+Once you're approved as a guardian for an incapacitated person, these are your responsibilities:

-- Acting in the best interest of the incapacitated person, taking into consideration their desires and personal values
+- To act in the best interest of the incapacitated person and to take their desires and personal values into consideration.

-- Informing the court if your address changes or if the incapacitated person's address changes
+- To tell the court if your address or the incapacitated person's address changes.

-- Notifying the court if the incapacitated person dies by filing a copy of the death certificate or suggestion of death
+- To tell the court if the incapacitated person dies by filing a copy of the death certificate or suggestion of death.

-- Filing Petition to Expand/Modify/Limit the Powers of a Guardian (MPC 220) to expand your authority if the incapacitated person needs more treatment and services than were originally authorized by the guardianship decree
+- File Petition to Expand/Modify/Limit the Powers of a Guardian (MPC 220) if the incapacitated person needs more treatment and services than the decree originally approved.

 What guardians can't do

-When a guardianship is in place, it removes some or all decision-making ability from the incapacitated person.
-The guardian may become the representative payee and collect the incapacitated person's benefits from the Social Security Administration.
+When a guardianship is in place, it removes some or all of the incapacitated person’s decision-making abilities.
+As a guardian, you may become the “representative payee,” a person who can collect the incapacitated person's benefits from the Social Security Administration.
 However, a guardian:

-- Can't spend or distribute the incapacitated person's assets or income
+- Can't spend or give out the incapacitated person's assets or income

 - Isn't personally responsible for the incapacitated person's expenses